dallko/FinalProject/README.md

-# Employee Management System
+# Employee Information System

 ## Description

-The Employee Management System is a simple C++ console application designed to manage employee information.
+The Employee Information System is a simple C++ console application designed to manage employee information.
 It allows users to add, delete, and display employee details, as well as update and display performance scores.
 This project aims to provide a basic structure for employee management tasks in an organization.

 ## Objectives